 Pollinators

 The University of Oregon is a certified Bee Campus.
-The Pollinator Program of the Student Sustainability Center aims to promote, protect, and raise awareness of native pollinators, including but not limited to bees, butterflies, and beetles.
 Pollinators perform the important task of fertilizing many plants, allowing them to produce seeds and fruits.
 A healthy pollinator community requires diverse flowering vegetation for foraging, adequate nesting sites, and minimal exposure to pesticides.
-The SSC works to create and maintain such suitable habitats across the University of Oregon campus and inspire others to protect these essential invertebrates.
+The SSC supports work to create and maintain such suitable habitats across the University of Oregon campus and inspire others to protect these essential invertebrates.
 To learn more about our pollinator-friendly habitats, visit the pollinator layer of the UO campus map

 Importance of Native Species